 Colegio Roosevelt recognizes that all learners have their own unique path to success and build upon each learning experience.
 We offer support through specially designed programs for students learning an additional language such as Spanish and English, and students with special educational needs.

 Colegio Roosevelt recognizes that certain individuals have special educational needs.
-The Special Educational Needs (SEN) Program provides support for students through Academic Intervention in grades K-3rd and Learning Support in grades 4th-12th.
+Always with the aim of providing suitable educational services required for the benefit of the student, the Special Educational Needs (SEN) Program provides support for students with certain special educational needs through Academic Intervention in grades K-3rd and Learning Support in grades 4th-12th.

-The SEN Program’s mission is to enable students to become autonomous, life-long learners.
+The SEN Program’s mission is to empower all students to develop self-efficacy, independence and to reach their full potential while nurturing their strengths through an inclusive culture that honors and celebrates neurodiversity.
 A range of services are offered to develop the skills and strategies necessary to address the needs of identified students in grades K-12.

 Services are provided to address educational needs, attending to students’ strengths while helping them to learn strategies in order to meet academic demands independently.
 This goal is achieved through a partnership between student, home and school.

-The Academic Intervention program was developed for students in Kinder through grade 3 who require additional individualized support in developing literacy skills.
+The Academic Intervention program was developed for students in Kinder through grade 3 who require additional individualized support in developing literacy skills in English, our language of instruction.
 Academic Intervention consists of services that can be remedial or preventive in nature through in-class or out-of-class sessions.

 Student placement is determined by his/her present levels of performance, teachers’ referral, and formal academic assessment results.
-Participation in the program is fluid and students enter and exit the program as recommended by the AI specialist, the classroom teacher, counselor and as approved by the Student Support Team (SST).
+Participation in the program is fluid and students enter and exit the program as recommended by the Academic Intervention teacher, the classroom teacher, counselor and as approved by the Student Support Team (SST).

-Each semester, students receive a narrative assessment from the AI specialist that describes their progress in the areas of reading and writing and provides suggestions for support from parents.
-It is expected that parents of students in Academic Intervention will spend time reinforcing early literacy skills at home.
+Each semester, students receive a narrative assessment from Academic Intervention teacher that describes their progress in the areas of reading and writing and provides suggestions for support from parents.
+It is expected that parents of students in the Academic Intervention program will spend time reinforcing early literacy skills at home.

 Learning Support services are provided to address educational needs, attending to students’ strengths while helping them to learn strategies in order to meet academic demands independently.
 This goal is achieved through a partnership between student, home and school.

 Students in Learning Support may be under two different statuses: direct services or on a monitoring status.
-When a student receives services, he/she has an Individual Educational Plan (IEP) The IEP determines the annual educational goals for each student in the SEN Program and the accommodations needed to optimize his/her learning conditions.
-When a student is on monitoring status, he/she has a Monitoring Status Contract that outlines his/her responsibilities and accommodations on such status.
+When a student receives services, he/she has an Individual Educational Plan (IEP).
+The IEP determines the annual educational goals for each student in the Learning Support Program and the accommodations needed to optimize his/her learning conditions and meet FDR curriculum objectives.
+When a student is on Monitoring Status, he/she has a Monitoring Status Contract that outlines his/her responsibilities and accommodations on such status.

-The SEN program allows accommodations to instruction to meet FDR’s set curriculum objectives.
-Accommodations are implemented in ways of presenting information, setting, and scheduling of tasks and assessments (e.g. extended time on assessments).
+The Learning Support program provides accommodations to remove educational barriers for students in order to meet FDR’s curriculum objectives.
+Accommodations are implemented in ways of presenting information or the ways student responds, in the setting, and in scheduling of tasks and assessments (e.g. extended time on assessments).
 Students in Learning Support may receive services through in-class or out-of-class support.
-In-class support services take place through different models of co-teaching and out-of-class support maybe be provided through Learning Strategies class periods, pull-out sessions or through consultation as needed.
-As students progress through the program or do not require direct support services, students are placed on a Monitoring Status, where they are granted assessment accommodations but do not receive direct services, or are exited of the program entirely.
+In-class support services take place through different models of co-teaching and out-of-class support maybe be provided through Learning Strategies class periods, small group sessions or through consultation as needed.
+As students progress through the program or do not require direct support services, students are placed on a Monitoring Status, where they are granted accommodations but do not receive direct services, or are exited from the program entirely.

-The English as an Additional Language (EAL) Program is based on the philosophy that English Language Learners (ELLs) learn a second or additional language best when they are integrated in the regular classroom with additional support from an EAL Teacher.
+The English as an Additional Language (EAL) Program is based on the philosophy that English Language learners (ELLs) learn a second or additional language best when they are integrated in the regular classroom with additional support from an EAL teacher.
+Students who are new to English may receive support out of the classroom in order to build foundational social and academic language skills in English.

-EAL students face the dual challenge of learning an additional language while also learning new information in that language.
-Therefore, our goal is to provide the differentiated instruction and support necessary for ELLs to be successful.
+ELLs face the dual challenge of learning an additional language while also learning new information in that language.
+Our goal is to provide the differentiated instruction and support necessary for ELLs to be successful at FDR.
+In this regard, our program is student-centered and flexible so as to respond to each student’s needs.
+We strive to provide a nurturing, quality learning environment where ELLs feel respected, valued, and understood.

 Guiding PrinciplesWe believe: